Eaz1424/MyTechBlog/README.md

 # My Tech Blog — Articles Landing Page

 A static, responsive landing page for a technology blog inspired by the attached reference layout.
-Built with semantic HTML and modern CSS, the page showcases featured articles, category filters, and a newsletter subscription footer.
+Built with semantic HTML and modern CSS, the page showcases featured articles, category filters, and an "About Me" footer that highlights your links.

 ## Features